Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 ### 3. Deploy Web API Backend Project to ACA

 - Build the Web API project on ACR and push the docker image to ACR.
-Use the below command to initiate the image build and push process using ACR.
-The `.` at the end of the command represents the docker build context, in our case, we need to be on the parent directory which hosts the `.csproj`.
+Use the below command to use the .NET SDK to publish a container for the backend API.

     ```shell
-    az acr build `
+    dotnet publish --project TasksTracker.TasksManager.Backend.Api `
-    --registry $AZURE_CONTAINER_REGISTRY_NAME `
+        -t:PublishContainer `
-    --image "tasksmanager/$BACKEND_API_NAME" `
+        -p ContainerRegistry=$AZURE_CONTAINER_REGISTRY_NAME `
-    --file 'TasksTracker.TasksManager.Backend.Api/Dockerfile' .
+        -p ContainerRepository=tasksmanager/$BACKEND_API_NAME
     ```

     Once this step is completed, you can verify the results by going to the [Azure portal](https://portal.azure.com){target=_blank} and checking that a new repository named `tasksmanager/tasksmanager-backend-api` has been created, and that there is a new Docker image with a `latest` tag.